oracle/node-oracledb/doc/src/user_guide/tuning.rst

 Tuning Fetch Performance
 ========================

-To tune queries you can adjust node-oracledb’s internal buffer sizes to improve the speed of fetching rows across the network from the database, and to optimize memory usage.
-Regardless of which node-oracledb function is used to get query results, internally all rows are fetched in batches from the database and buffered before being returned to the application.
+To tune queries, you can adjust node-oracledb's internal buffer sizes to improve the speed of fetching rows across the network from the database, and to optimize memory usage.
+This can reduce :ref:`round-trips <roundtrips>` which helps performance and scalability.
+Tune "array fetching" with :ref:`fetchArraySize <propexecfetcharraysize>` and tune "row prefetching" with :ref:`prefetchRows <propexecprefetchrows>` in each :meth:`connection.execute()` or :meth:`connection.queryStream()` call.
+In node-oracledb Thick mode, the internal buffers allocated for ``prefetchRows`` and ``arraysize`` are separate, so increasing both settings will require more Node.js process memory.
+Queries that return LOBs and similar types will never prefetch rows, so the ``prefetchRows`` value is ignored in those cases.
+Note when using :meth:`getRows(numRows) <resultset.getrows()>`, where ``numRows`` is greater than 0, then tuning of "array fetching" is based on the ``numRows`` value instead of ``fetchArraySize``.

-The internal buffer sizes can have a significant performance impact.
-The sizes do not affect how, or when, rows are returned to your application.
+The internal buffer sizes do not affect how or when rows are returned to your application.
 They do not affect the minimum or maximum number of rows returned by a query.

-For best performance, tune “array fetching” with :ref:`fetchArraySize <propexecfetcharraysize>` and “row prefetching” with :ref:`prefetchRows <propexecprefetchrows>` in each :meth:`connection.execute()` or :meth:`connection.queryStream()` call.
-Note when using :meth:`getRows(numRows) <resultset.getrows()>`, where
-``numRows`` is greater than 0, then tuning of “array fetching” is based on the ``numRows`` value instead of ``fetchArraySize``.
-Also note that queries that return LOBs and similar types will never prefetch rows, so the ``prefetchRows`` value is ignored in those cases.

-The common query tuning scenario is for SELECT statements that return a large number of rows over a slow network.
-Increasing ``fetchArraySize`` can improve performance by reducing the number of :ref:`round-trips <roundtrips>` to the database.
-However increasing this value increases the amount of memory required.
-Adjusting ``prefetchRows`` will also affect performance and memory usage.

-Row prefetching and array fetching are both internal buffering techniques to reduce :ref:`round-trips <roundtrips>` to the database.
-The difference is the code layer that is doing the buffering, and when the buffering occurs.
-The Oracle Client libraries used by node-oracledb have separate “execute SQL statement” and “fetch data” calls.
-Prefetching allows query results to be returned to the application when the successful statement execution acknowledgement is returned from the database.
-This means that a subsequent internal “fetch data” operation does not always need to make a round-trip to the database because rows are already buffered in the Oracle Client libraries.
-Reducing round-trips helps performance and scalability.
-An overhead of prefetching is the need for an additional data copy from Oracle Client’s prefetch buffers.
+The difference between row prefetching and array fetching is when the internal buffering occurs.
+Internally node-oracledb performs separate "execute SQL statement" and "fetch data" steps.
+Prefetching allows query results to be returned to the application when the acknowledgment of successful statement execution is returned from the database.
+This means that the subsequent internal "fetch data" operation does not always need to make a round-trip to the database because rows are already buffered in node-oracledb or in the Oracle Client libraries.
+An overhead of prefetching when using the node-oracledb Thick mode is the need for additional data copies from Oracle Client's prefetch buffer when fetching the first batch of rows.
+This cost may outweigh the benefits of using prefetching in some cases.

 Choosing values for ``fetchArraySize`` and ``prefetchRows``
 -----------------------------------------------------------

-The best ``fetchArraySize`` and ``prefetchRows`` values can be found by experimenting with your application under the expected load of normal application use.
-This is because the cost of the extra memory copy from the prefetch buffers when fetching a large quantity of rows or very “wide” rows may outweigh the cost of a round-trip for a single node-oracledb user on a fast network.
-However under production application load, the reduction of round-trips may help performance and overall system scalability.
-The documentation in :ref:`Database Round-trips <roundtrips>` shows how to measure round-trips.
+The best :ref:`fetchArraySize <propexecfetcharraysize>` and :ref:`prefetchRows
+<propexecprefetchrows>` values can be found by experimenting with your
+application under the expected load of normal application use.
+The reduction of round-trips may help performance and overall system scalability.
+The documentation in :ref:`round-trips <roundtrips>` shows how to measure round-trips.

-Here are some suggestions for the starting point to begin your tuning:
+Here are some suggestions for tuning:

--  To tune queries that return an unknown number of rows, estimate the number of rows returned and choose an appropriate value for ``fetchArraySize``.
-Then set ``prefetchRows`` to the same value.
+-  To tune queries that return an unknown number of rows, estimate the number of rows returned and increase the value of ``fetchArraySize`` for best performance, memory and round-trip usage.
+The default is 100.
 For
    example:

    .. code-block:: javascript

      const sql = `SELECT *
                   FROM very_big_table`;

      const binds = [];

-    const options = { prefetchRows: 1000, fetchArraySize: 1000, resultSet: true };
+     const options = { fetchArraySize: 1000, resultSet: true };

      const result = await connection.execute(sql, binds, options);

-   The default ``fetchArraySize`` is 100 and the default ``prefetchRows`` is 2.
-Adjust the values as needed for performance, memory and round-trip usage.
-The sizes used will affect memory allocation of buffers, so do not make the sizes unnecessarily large.
+   In general for this scenario, leave ``prefetchRows`` at its default value.
+   If you do change it, then set ``fetchArraySize`` as big, or bigger.
+Do not make the sizes unnecessarily large.
 For example, if your query always returns under 500 rows, then avoid setting ``fetchArraySize`` to 10000.

-   In this scenario, aim to keep ``fetchArraySize`` equal to ``prefetchRows``.
-However, for a large quantity of rows or very “wide” rows on fast networks you may prefer to leave ``prefetchRows`` at its default value.
+   Very large values are unlikely to improve performance.

--  If you are fetching a fixed number of rows, start your tuning by setting ``fetchArraySize`` to the number of expected rows, and set ``prefetchRows`` to one greater than this value.
+-  If you are fetching a fixed number of rows, set ``fetchArraySize`` to the number of expected rows, and set ``prefetchRows`` to one greater than this value.
 Adding one removes the need for a round-trip to check for end-of-fetch.
 For example, if you are querying 20 rows, perhaps to :ref:`display a page <pagingdata>` of data, then set ``prefetchRows`` to 21 and ``fetchArraySize`` to 20:

    .. code-block:: javascript

      const myoffset = 0;       // do not skip any rows (start at row 1) const mymaxnumrows = 20;  // get 20 rows

      const sql = `SELECT last_name
                   FROM employees
                   ORDER BY last_name
                   OFFSET :offset ROWS FETCH NEXT :maxnumrows ROWS ONLY`;

      const binds = { offset: myoffset, maxnumrows: mymaxnumrows };

      const options = { prefetchRows: mymaxnumrows + 1, fetchArraySize: mymaxnumrows };

      const result = await connection.execute(sql, binds, options);

    This will return all rows for the query in one round-trip.